 1. Stand with your back to the machine, the handle of the cable between your legs, your arms straight down.
 Hold on firmly and evenly with each hand.

 2. Take a step away from the machine so that the weight begins to lift off the stack.
-The key is not letting the weight rest back down onto the stack at the bottom of the movement, so give yourself enough room to avoid this.
-A practice go might be necessary.
+The key is not letting the weight rest back down onto the stack at the bottom of the movement, giving yourself enough room to avoid this.
+A practice might be necessary.